jongwooko/distillm/README.md

 ## 🚀 Updates

+- [x] (24.08.12) Remove the dependency on the local transformers, which are outdated.
+You can work with various types of recent LLMs!
 - [x] (24.05.01) Our paper has been accepted in **ICML 2024**.
 We are open to receiving any discussions and will reflect them in the camera-ready version.
 Looking forward to seeing you in Vienna!
 - [x] (24.03.13) Release [**LoRA checkpoints for OpenLLaMa2-3B**](https://drive.google.com/drive/folders/1Yun1aNpn-mz2h-IVH_VdJ1Jhzm0K55Bo?usp=sharing)